tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_resource_descriptions.md

 For another example of an API with resources and endpoints, check out the [Trello API](https://developers.trello.com/v1.0/reference#introduction).

 {: .tip}
-The description of the resource is likely something you'll re-use in different places: product overviews, tutorials, code samples, quick references, etc. As a result, put a lot of effort into crafting it.
+The description of the resource is likely something you'll re-use in different places &mdash; product overviews, tutorials, code samples, quick references, etc. As a result, put a lot of effort into crafting it.
 Consider storing the description in a re-usable snippet in your authoring tool so that you can list it without resorting to copy/paste methods in your [quick start guide](docapis_doc_quick_reference.html).

 ## Terminology for describing the resource

 The exact terminology for referring to resources varies.
 The "things" that you access using a URL can be referred to in a variety of ways, but "resource" is the most common term because you access them through a URL, or uniform *resource* locator.
-Other than "resources," you might see terms such as API calls, endpoints, API methods, calls, objects, services, and requests.
+Other than "resources," you might see terms such as *API calls*, *endpoints*, *API methods*, *calls*, *objects*, *services*, and *requests*.
 Some docs get around the situation by not calling them anything explicitly.

 Despite the variety with terminology, in general an API has various "resources" that you access through "endpoints."
 The endpoints give you access to the resource.
 (But terminology isn't standard, so expect variety.)